-Viktor Emil Frankl M.D., PhD.
+Viktor Emil Frankl M.D., Ph.D.
 (1905 – 1997) was an Austrian neurologist and psychiatrist as well as a Holocaust survivor.
-Frankl was the founder of logo-therapy, a form of Existential Analysis, and best-selling author of Man’s Search for Meaning, which belongs on any list of the most influential books in last half-century.
-It has sold over 12 million copies!
+Frankl was the founder of logotherapy, a form of Existential Analysis, and best-selling author of Man’s Search for Meaning, which belongs on any list of the most influential books in the last half-century—it has sold over 12 million copies!

 Frankl believes that a large part of meaning is subjective.
 It is not what we expect from life but what it expects from us that will provide meaning.
 We are free and we are responsible for how we live our lives.
 In this way Frankl sounds like an existentialist and subjectivist, extolling us to create our own meaning.
 But we classify him as an objectivist, for in the end there are objective values, there are things in this world that can provide meaning for anyone.
 The three objective sources of meaning are: 1) the experience of goodness or beauty, or of loving others; 2) creative deeds or work; and 3) the attitude we take toward unavoidable suffering.
 It is easy to see that love or work could give life meaning.
 If others whom we love depend upon us, or if we have some noble work to finish, we have a meaning for our lives; we have a why for which to bear any how.

 But how is the attitude we take toward suffering a potential source of meaning?
-Frankl says first that we reveal our inner freedom in the attitude we take toward unavoidable suffering; and secondly, like the Stoics, we can see our suffering as our task that we can bear nobly.
+Frankl says first that we reveal our inner freedom in the attitude we take toward unavoidable suffering; and secondly, as the Stoics said, we can see our suffering as a task that we can bear nobly.
 Thus our suffering can be an achievement in which tragedy has been transformed into triumph.
 Frankl observed that prisoners who changed their attitudes toward suffering in this way were the ones who had the best chance of surviving.